Our Products

 Vane Materials

 The jump from cast iron to phenolic resin composites filled with graphite was the single biggest improvement in the history of the vane compressor.
-Friction dropped, bore life improved by an order of magnitude, and for the first time the wear rate became predictable enough to schedule replacements instead of reacting to failures.
-Everything since then, glass-fiber reinforced composites, PEEK blends, the latest laminated fabric composites, has been incremental refinement on top of that original breakthrough.
+Friction dropped.
+Bore life improved by an order of magnitude.
+The wear rate became predictable enough to schedule replacements instead of reacting to failures.
+Everything since then has been incremental refinement on top of that original breakthrough: glass-fiber reinforced composites, PEEK blends, laminated fabric composites.
 The materials got better at handling heat, resisting dimensional change, and lasting longer between replacements.
-Current top-tier vanes are designed to run 30,000 to 50,000 hours.
-Getting there was forty years of materials engineering, not one clean leap.
+Current top-tier vanes are designed to run 40,000 hours or more, and getting there took forty years of materials engineering.

 Composite vane materials